 It was a simple adjustment to make, and so for the rest of my teaching day, I started using my new-found four-second rule.
 Four seconds sounds short, but as you sit beside a student who is hesitating it’s actually just enough time to assess if a) they are going to figure it out on their own or b) if they’re going to continue to flounder and truly do need help.

 What was interesting to me was, more often than not… they didn’t need me.
 Those 4 seconds passed, their brain worked away and they corrected the mistake or broke through the stumbling block.
 And what was even more impressive was that the next time the same instance occurred in their music they breezed through it without a second glance (usually)… something I couldn’t always say for an “assisted fix”.

 The Importance of Silence

-For some students, the 4 second silence was somewhat unnerving – and, as you might have guessed, it was these students who always “needed me” the most.
+For some students, the 4-second silence was somewhat unnerving – and, as you might have guessed, it was these students who always “needed me” the most.
 They immediately looked to me for assistance instead of focusing on their thought processes.
-But my kind smile and nod of silent encouragement was enough to re-direct their thoughts from needing me to using their own skill set to figure it out.
+But my kind smile and nod of silent encouragement were enough to re-direct their thoughts from needing me to using their own skillset to figure it out.
 Eventually (rapidly) they stopped looking to me for help.
 Eventually (rapidly) they became more confident piano students right before my eyes.